Feujio/alx-system_engineering-devops/0x00-shell_basics/README.md

 > 1. print all the files and directories within my current working directory.
 > End

+## Task 2: There is no place like home

+### The problem

+Change the working directory to the user's home directory.
+In order words, from where I stand in the hierarchical directory structure, I shoud go to the directory represented by the deading slash /.

+### Concepts

+* Root directory: the specific directory that is represented by the leading slash.

+### pseudocode & Flowchart

+> Begin
+> 1. Go to directory with pathname /
+> End

 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".